apache/shenyu-website/content/en/projects/shenyu/register-center-access/index.md

 #### shenyu-client config

-The following shows the configuration information registered by `Nacos` when the `Http` service accesses the `ShenYu` gateway as a client.
+The following shows the configuration information registered by `Nacos` when the `Http` service accesses the `Apache ShenYu` gateway as a client.
 Other clients (such as `Dubbo` and `Spring Cloud`) can be configured in the same way.

 * First add dependencies to the `pom` file: